What Hurts the Most: Rascal Flatts version

 In 2006, country music trio Rascal Flatts released a cover of this song as a single from their album Me and My Gang, and it became their fifth number-one single on the Billboard Hot Country Songs chart.
 It also peaked at number six on the all-genre Billboard Hot 100, becoming the band's first top 10 pop hit.
 In addition, the song reached number one on the Adult Contemporary charts.
 Rascal Flatts also performed the song live with Kelly Clarkson at the Academy of Country Music Awards in 2006.

 Rascal Flatts' recording earned two nominations for the 49th Annual Grammy Awards, in the categories of Best Country Performance by a Duo or Group with Vocals, and Best Country Song.

 As of the chart dated January 30, 2010, the song topped the 2 million mark in paid downloads.
 This makes Rascal Flatts the first country group to top the 2 million mark with two songs.
 By April 2011, the song sold 2.28 million in the US.

+In 2025, Rascal Flatts released a new rendition of the track featuring the American vocal group Backstreet Boys, as part of their eleventh studio album Life Is a Highway: Refueled Duets.